-Another scenario triggering rent control could be when the owners of a single-family rental property decide to build an ADU on the same lot to rent out to a different tenant than the primary house.
-While the primary house may have formerly been exempt from rent control as a single-family home, they now have multiple rental units on their lot.
-Thus, the primary house will likely become subject to a local jurisdiction’s rent control.
-The newly constructed ADU, in this case, would be exempt from rent control for 15 years under a new construction exemption.
-Still, eventually, both units would likely fall under some rent control.
+While the primary dwelling may have formerly been exempt from rent control as a single-family home, there are now multiple units on the lot, thus, the primary house will likely become subject to state or local rent control if rented out.
+The newly constructed ADU, in this case, would be exempt from rent control for 15 years under a new construction exemption, but eventually, both units would likely fall under some form of rent control.

 If the owners are the occupants of the primary house, they can currently build an ADU, knowing that it will be exempt from state rent control for at least 15 years.
 That said, the laws around rent control continue to expand to more and more properties, and it is not safe to assume that such exemptions will last forever.

-Nonetheless, the additional rental income from an ADU remains one of the best opportunities to add value to your property.
-While rent control laws can limit your future income potential, for now, they don’t prevent you from raising the rent to market rates after a vacancy.
-Furthermore, for many renters, ADUs are not an ideal long-term housing solution, so turnover may be more frequent than a standard rental unit, giving property owners more control over their rental rates.
+Even with eventual rent control, the additional income from an ADU remains one of the best opportunities to add value to your property.
+While rent control laws can limit your future income potential, they don’t prevent you from raising the rent to market rates after a vacancy.